Milad-Abooali/DPanel/README.md

 # DPanel
-Download Panel For Users who have approved by rules &amp; payment.
+Download Panel for mirroring and leachnig files with chunk.